 Company theft can cost your business a lot of money when you consider the lost inventory, compromised data, and the time spent on recovering and restoring the loss.
 While it is your responsibility to protect your company’s assets and data, you also need to respect the rights of your employee’s to reasonable privacy.

 Here are some suggestions for introducing increased security in the workplace without introducing stress and concern amongst your staff.

 Cameras – Small, inconspicuous or complete hidden cameras will reduce the feeling of being watched.
 Further, a hidden camera will be less likely to be disabled or destroyed by the perpetrator and valuable data salvaged to catch and prosecute the criminal.

 Placement – Don’t place cameras in restrooms, locker rooms, or other places where people assume they are not being watched.
 It is an invasion of privacy where it is not necessarily needed.
 If you own a clothing store with Fitting Rooms, that’s a different situation.
 Carefully worded postings in the Fitting Room can mitigate the situation.

 Communicate – Be an effective communicator and set expectations and provide updates on any changes in security measures to your employees.
 By being open about the changes it will eliminate suspicion and increase their feelings of safety in the work environment.

-If you have any questions about security installation, best security systems, or security features, call the friendly experts at Affordable Telephone Systems.
+If you have any questions about security installation, best security systems, or security features such as the wiredsmart.io app, call the friendly experts at Affordable Telephone Systems.
 They have helped hundreds of small businesses like yours with their security and telephone requirements.